Find Trade Colleges

 $24,050 Avg Student Debt

 Rochester Institute of Technology ranked #21 on this year’s Best Bachelor’s Degree Trade Schools in the Middle Atlantic Region list.
-Rochester, New York is the setting for this fairly large institution of higher learning.
-The private not-for-profit school handed out bachelor’s degrees to 2,448 students in 2021-2022.
+RIT is a private not-for-profit institution located in Rochester, New York.
+The school has a fairly large population, and it awarded 2,448 bachelor’s degrees in 2021-2022.

 Full Rochester Institute of Technology Report